 Data is at the heart of connected car technology.
 It travels between vehicles, across networks, and to the cloud.
 And it’s expected to exceed 1 terabyte by 2022 from now for a single autonomous car.
 McKinsey estimates that the value of data from a connected car will soon outgrow the cost of the vehicle itself.

-And to make use of all the valuable insights that big data provides, machine learning and deep learning algorithms are being applied to make a car’s AI systems fulfill descriptive, predictive, and prescriptive functions.
+And to make use of all the valuable insights that big data provides, machine learning and deep learning algorithms are being applied to make future automobile technologies and car’s AI systems fulfill descriptive, predictive, and prescriptive functions.

-But the thing is, these technologies in connected cars make them generate heaps of personalized, highly valuable, and sensitive information about drivers.
-How secure is it?
+But the thing is, every new technology in the automotive industry that powers connected cars will make them generate heaps of personalized, highly valuable, and sensitive information about drivers.
+How secure will it be?

 The blockchain can help protect volumes of driving data